MwareSolutions/react-native-video-old/README.md

-minBufferMs | number | The default minimum duration of media that the player will attempt to ensure is buffered at all times, in milliseconds. maxBufferMs | number | The default maximum duration of media that the player will attempt to buffer, in milliseconds. bufferForPlaybackMs | number | The default duration of media that must be buffered for playback to start or resume following a user action such as a seek, in milliseconds. playbackAfterRebufferMs | number | The default duration of media that must be buffered for playback to resume after a rebuffer, in milliseconds.
+minBufferMs | number | The default minimum duration of media that the player will attempt to ensure is buffered at all times, in milliseconds. maxBufferMs | number | The default maximum duration of media that the player will attempt to buffer, in milliseconds. bufferForPlaybackMs | number | The default duration of media that must be buffered for playback to start or resume following a user action such as a seek, in milliseconds. bufferForPlaybackAfterRebufferMs | number | The default duration of media that must be buffered for playback to resume after a rebuffer, in milliseconds.
 A rebuffer is defined to be caused by buffer depletion rather than a user action.

 This prop should only be set when you are setting the source, changing it after the media is loaded will cause it to be reloaded.